basisproject/paper/src/part2/04-blocs.md

 ## Chapter 4: Blocs

 A bloc is a grouping of [agents] and [resources].
-The agents that are part of a bloc are known as "members."
+The agents that are part of a bloc are known as "members" and the relationship between a bloc and a resource is known as stewardship.

 All blocs are cooperative entities controlled by their members.
 Leadership (if any) must ultimately be selected by individual agents, and all policies regarding membership of blocs must be ratified by the members.
 As such, Basis defines a bloc as a bottom-up power structure that puts individual agents in ultimate control of the groups they are members of.